Sorry, you need to enable JavaScript to visit this website.

 The National Agency for Youth

 There is no National Agency for Youth organised in Romania.
 In 2010 the National Agency for Youth and the National Agency for Sports merged and become the Ministry of Youth and Sports, as provided by the Government Ordinance on the measurements to reorganise some activities in the field of youth and sport no. 15/2010.
-In January 2022 the administration of the youth field was transferred to the Ministry of Family, Youth and Equal Opportunities.
+In January 2022 the administration of the youth field was transferred to the Ministry of Family, Youth and Equal Opportunities and in January 2025 to the Ministry of Labour, Family, Youth and Social Solidarity.

 Policy monitoring and evaluation

-Monitoring of projects and actions under the Ministry of Youth and Sports Programmes for Youth is only done from the financial/budget point of view.
+On the other hand, monitoring of projects and actions under the Ministry of Youth and Sports Programmes for Youth was only done from the financial/budget point of view.
 Records are not centralised for evaluation purposes.
 This practice creates difficulties for the subsequent evaluations, as experienced in 2016 and 2022 when the programmes and the strategy evaluations had been conducted.
-In the absence of a monitoring and evaluation plan of the Youth Strategy 2015-2020, all evaluations (carried out until December 2021 by the Ministry of Youth and Sports and since 2022 by the Ministry of Family, Youth and Equal Opportunities) are ad-hoc and not periodical.
+In the absence of a monitoring and evaluation plan of the Youth Strategy 2015-2020, all evaluations (carried out until December 2021 by the Ministry of Youth and Sports and since 2022 by the Ministry of Family, Youth and Equal Opportunities) were ad-hoc and not periodical.
 Moreover, the results of the evaluation conducted in 2016 have not been used for the design of future Youth Programmes, as their framework remained unchanged in 2017 and the following years compared to 2016 and the previous years.

 On the other hand, The Ministry of European Investments and Programmes conducted evaluations regarding the European programmes targeting young people and the implementation of the Youth Guarantee: